ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Button-to-the-Perspective-Switcher.md

 ### Creating a plug-in

-* In Eclipse, add a new UI plug-in via File->New->Plug-in Project
+* In Eclipse, add a new UI plug-in via File->New->Other->Plug-in Development->Plug-in Project

 * Give it a name, for example: uk.ac.stfc.isis.ibex.ui.myperspective